tiagojsag/playbook/guidelines/hiring.md

 - Explain next steps and wrap up.

 ##### After the interview
 After the interview the participants should have a quick debrief session, sharing their individual scores for the candidate.
-Each participant should grade the candidate based on the match with what they previously set to find out and listed as a script.
+Each participant should grade the candidate based on the fit with what they previously set to find out and listed in the script.

-The collaborator should reach out to the participant and gather their notes.
-Posting to the comments section, and setting the candidate as “Interviewed” or discarding using consent, in which case candidate should be informed.
+The assigned collaborator should reach out to the participants and gather their notes.
+Posting the notes to the comments section.
+Finally setting the candidate as “Interviewed” or discarding using consent; in which case candidate should be informed.

 #### Final decision
 When there’s one or more sucessful interviewed candidates we have a number of options, all decisions to be made by consent:

-- Choose one of them and make an offer
+- Choose one of them and make an offer.
-- Request another interview to untie or clarify (ideally including people who weren’t in the first)
+- Request another interview to untie or clarify (ideally including people who weren’t in the first).
-- Wait for more suitable candidates before making a decision
+- Wait for more suitable candidates before making a decision.
+(Sticking to the reasonable time limit of "put on hold" status)

 In principle there’s not a limit to the number of interviews, but we should also be conscious of the candidate’s time and availability.